 Many scholars say O’Keeffe’s favorite book was Okakura Kakuzo’s The Book of Tea.

-The artist often chose simple, black and white Kimono-like robes for photo shoots.
+She often chose simple, black and white Kimono-like robes for photoshoots.

 O’Keeffe was interested in Ma (the Japanese philosophy and study of the negative space between objects.)